 Both, however, share the characteristics of abnormal concern about their well-being.
 “Poor health” serves important psychological functions for both of them.

-The remarkable group of a a neurotic disturbances called dissociative reactions includes:
+The remarkable group of neurotic disturbances called dissociative reactions includes:

 - Amnesia (s)